Hamiltonian Monte Carlo with Asymmetrical Momentum Distributions: AD-HMC with Approximate Hamiltonian Motion

-for some $\beta'<1$.
-Combined, this will lead to that, on this scenario, $W_1(\mu(q_1), \mu(q_2)) \le \beta' \distance(q_1, q_2)$. \item $\xi>\xi_1$ and $\xi \le \xi_2$.
-The treatment is the same as the previous case. \end{itemize} In summary, if the acceptance/rejection decisions are the same for the exact and numerical solution, the closeness of the numerical integrator \eqref{eqn:delta_app} ensures that the drift condition will be satisfied; meanwhile, \eqref{eqn:delta_app} can also help to bound that the probability of the scenario that the acceptance/rejection decisions are different such that the drift condition can also be satisfied, as demonstrated in the last two cases above.
-Hence, there is a proper $\beta'<1$ such that, $W_1(\mu(q_1), \mu(q_2))\le \beta'\distance (q_1, q_2)$, which implies the desired geometric convergence in Wasserstein distance. \end{proof}
+again due to the strong convexity assumption.
+Thus, we can conclude $I_1=\varrho [\ep^2+O(\ep^3)] \distance (q_0, {\tilde q}_0)$.
+Similar logic can be applied to $I_2$.
+Therefore, the required estimate. \item $\xi>\xi_1$ and $\xi \le \xi_2$.
+The treatment is the same as the previous case. \end{itemize} In summary, if the acceptance/rejection decisions are the same for the exact and numerical solution, the closeness of the numerical integrator, from Lemma \ref{lem:leapfrog_Q_contraction}, ensures that the drift condition will be satisfied; meanwhile, Lemmas \ref{lem:leapfrog_Q_contraction} and \ref{lem:leapfrog_P_contraction} can also help to bound that the probability of the scenario that the acceptance/rejection decisions are different such that the drift condition can also be satisfied, as demonstrated in the last two cases above.